visualisedatadevelopment/visualisedatadevelopment.github.io/projects/brexit_tweets.md

 ![](/assets/images/plots/gender_by_stance.png)

-The chart shows that there was almost only a 1% difference between prono difference between Leave and Remain tweets, with both mentioning men about	84% of the time.
+The chart shows that there was almost only a 1% gap between pro-Leave and pro-Remain tweets, which was not a statistically significant difference (according to a Chi Square test with p < 0.05).
+Both
  However, in the plot below, we can see that if we look at just mentions of MPs, there is a difference between Leave and Remain.

 ![](/assets/images/plots/gender_by_stance_mps_only.png)